Menu

 What help will be available for my child?

-• Support from a teaching assistant or specialist teacher
+• Additional support from a teaching assistant or higher level teaching assistant

 If you child has special educational needs or a learning difficulty or disability which calls for special educational provision, we will discuss with you about placing them on our SEN Register.
 Special educational provision means educational or training provision that is additional to, or different from, that made generally for other children of the same age.

-If your child is on the SEN Register, you will receive a personal learning plan for your child from the class teacher.
+If your child is on the SEN Register, you will be invited to help write a personal learning plan for your child with the class teacher.
 The plan will have targets and strategies (ideas) about how we are helping your child and how to help your child at home.
-These are reviewed, along with parents, termly.
+These are reviewed termly.

 For more information about our SEND provision, see our Provision Map.